-The entire system should be periodically checked with a UV/IR test lamp to be sure that the detectors are not obstructed, that the area "seen" by the detector has not changed, and that there is no fault in the oi circuit.
+The entire system should be periodically checked with a UV/IR test lamp to be sure that the detectors are not obstructed, that the area "seen" by the detector has not changed, and that there is no fault in the oj circuit.

 1. Place the Mode switch in the TEST position.
-The FAULT LED will be illuminated.
+The FAULT LED will turn on.